garrett-laroy-johnson/chaosmotic-systems-wiki/content/Lemna minEr.md

 As discussed in _[[Order Out of Chaos]]_, Alexandre Koyré defines the innovation of modern science in terms of "experimentation."
 He states:

 > "Modern science is based on the discovery of a new and specific form of communication with nature—that is, on the conviction that nature responds to experimental interrogation.
 How can we define more precisely the experimental dialogue?
-Experimentation does not mean merely the faithful observation of facts as they occur, nor the mere search for empirical connections between phenomena, but presupposes a systematic interaction between theoretical concepts and observation" ([[Ilya Prigogine]] and [[Isabelle Stengers]], 5).
+Experimentation does not mean merely the faithful observation of facts as they occur, nor the mere search for empirical connections between phenomena, but presupposes a systematic interaction between theoretical concepts and observation." ([[Ilya Prigogine]] and [[Isabelle Stengers]], 5).

 This perspective inspires the project to embrace a systematic dialogue between theoretical frameworks and practical observation.
 By maintaining a spirit rooted in chaos theory, the *Lemna minEr* project merge scientific exploration with artistic critique, fostering a hybrid form of experimentation.